-The field recordings of musician-researchers Bruce Greene, Steve Green, John Harrod, Barbara Kunkle, Steve Rice, and Jeff Titon are especially strong in documenting Kentucky’s older generation fiddlers.
+The field recordings of musician-researchers Bruce Greene, Steve Rice, John Harrod, Barbara Kunkle, and Jeff Titon are especially strong in documenting Kentucky’s older generation fiddlers.
 In many instances the fiddle tunes and playing styles that they have documented date well back into the 1800s.
 Predominant tune sources for the fiddlers they recorded include minstrel stage music, Civil War military music, and the dance music of Britain, Ireland, and in some instances, France and Germany.
 Nonetheless real but less well documented, are the musical interchanges with African and Native Americans.

 A useful perspective from which to explore a large portion of Berea’s fiddle recordings, are the three broad regional traditions identified by Jeff Titon in Old-Time Kentucky Fiddle Tunes (University Press of Kentucky, 2001).